 This is the easiest and most basic form of VOC control,

-to ensure that the vapours coming out are harmless to the atmosphere.
+wherein a particular grade of Carbon is chosen based on tests on the streams and on experience.
+The VOC’s are then passed through the Carbon bed to adsorb them and to ensure that the vapors coming out are harmless to the atmosphere.
 This is carried out in Carbon canisters or Tanks, depending on the flow and the site conditions.
-Basically, a Fixed Bed or a Fluidised Bed option is possible.
+Basically, a Fixed Bed or a Fluidized Bed option is possible.

 Basic design of systems including estimation of type and quantity of VOC’s provides comfort level for plant engineers/operators.

 Optimizing choice of Activated Carbon usage due to vast experience in the field.
 Saves initial costs, assures proper capture, and optimizes operating costs.
 Individually designed systems to suit particular applications depending on type and quantities of VOC ‘s.
 Optimizes costs and operation success.

 Volatile Organic Compounds ( VOC ), are generated in streams where oils or hydrocarbons are present in refinery and petrochemical effluents or streams.
 These regularly consist of BTEX (Benzene, Toluene, Xylene, etc.), and other organic compounds which add to the odor and are often required to be controlled whereas they may have been previously vented into the atmosphere.

 All VOC generating points such as oil sumps, storage tanks for slop and feed oils, separator tanks like API’S, TPI’s, DAF systems, etc. need to be fitted with the VOC control system.
 This control may be fixed by Carbon adsorption with possible subsequent desorption, or by use of thermal oxidizer systems, to ensure that the vapours escaping from these units are controlled to contain the VOC’s.